Look at your drinking habits and how they may affect your health.

 - Get support from an online health coach.
-You can learn how to deal with stress and increase positive thinking.
+You can learn how to deal with stress.

-- Check out these helpful books and websites.
+- Check out the helpful books and websites listed below.

 Plus, check out the Healthy Discounts.
 Taking care of your whole self — from de-stressing at the spa to getting active to eating right — can help you manage your drinking as well.